 Always follow manufacturers instructions.
 Typically, you would use a purple or blue color-correcting shampoo after about four weeks.
 This is when salon lightened hair tends to regain brassy tones, due to sunlight exposure, heat treatment, washing your hair, and natural degradation of the color treatment.

 Ask your hair stylist or cosmetologist for their advice on how often to cycle in a blue or purple shampoo.
 Many people use a purple or blue shampoo until they achieve the desired color, then switch to every other time they wash their hair.

 Other benefits of using a purple of blue shampoo

 Many color-correction shampoos help moisturize and condition the hair.
 This is a vital part of maintaining color-treated hair, as lightened hair needs extra conditioning.
 Remember that the hair strands are chemically treated in order to lighten and color them.
 The outer membrane of the hair strands are opened up to remove the natural pigment and add the salon color, and bond the pigments to the hair cortex.

 Want to Learn More About Cosmetology?

-If professional cosmetology is a career you want to pursue, our Admissions team can help you schedule a virtual tour of our Sacramento campus, and the Paul Mitchell Cosmetology program at MTI College.
+If professional cosmetology is a career you want to pursue, our Admissions team can help you schedule a virtual tour of our Sacramento campus, and the Paul Mitchell Cosmetology program at Campus.
 Click the link below to get more information and take the first step towards a rewarding career in cosmetology.